mattihicks/mattihicks/ultrasound.md

 layout: project
 title: Ultrasound for Ugandan midwives
 date: 2010 - 2012
-intro: UX lead on a Bill & Melinda Gates-sponsored project focused on designing a low-cost ultrasound device for midwives in developing regions, specifically for women working in rural environments.
+intro: UX researcher and designer on a Bill & Melinda Gates-sponsored project focused on building a low-cost ultrasound device for midwives in developing regions, specifically for women working in rural environments.
 permalink: ultrasound/
 ---